dimgel/check-link-consistency/README.md

 * Has config file.
 There you can add more directories to scan for bins & libs, add library search path for packages or files.
 Together with optdeps analysis it makes "your system is consistent" outcome reachable.

 * Really fast.
-Without optdeps analisys (i.e. with `-O` option, pretty useless mode) on my system with warm disk cache it takes 0.35s against 3m10s for `findbrokenpkgs`.
+Without optdeps analysis (i.e. with `-O` option, pretty useless mode) on my system with warm disk cache it takes 0.35s against 3m10s for `findbrokenpkgs`.

 ## Install